David Vidal (baseball): Somerset Patriots (second stint)

 On September 11, 2017, the same day as his release from the Marlins, Vidal signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 He appeared in 5 games for the team before the end of the season and elected free agency after the year.

 Diablos Rojos del México

 On January 25, 2018, Vidal signed with the Diablos Rojos del México of the Mexican Baseball League.
 Vidal played the 2018 and 2019 seasons for the Diablos.
 Vidal did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On March 19, 2021, Vidal was released by the Diablos.

 Lincoln Saltdogs

 On May 3, 2021, Vidal signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
-In 99 games, Vidal batted .282 with 15 home runs and 49 RBIs.
-He was released by the team following the season on November 11, 2021.
+In 99 games, Vidal batted .282 with 15 home runs and 49 RBI.
+He was released by the team following the season on November 11.